| Reflection on This War - One Year Later By - March 22, 2004 It has now been one year since I first began writing the piece that

 never imagined could take place in America, and I realized why

+and how it was possible for this deception to take place.
 I decided at that point to document my perspective, not only to share

 it with others, but for my own sake and for posterity, not long term